Guidelines for JALT authors

 Authors are requested to submit their papers electronically by using the Journal of Applied Learning and Teaching website (https://journals.sfu.ca/jalt).
 This site will guide authors stepwise through the submission process (see above).
 Authors are requested to submit the text, tables, and artwork in electronic form.

-Alternatively or in addition, authors are most welcome to email their submissions directly to the Editor-in-chief at: firstname.lastname@example.org.
+Alternatively or in addition, authors are most welcome to email their submissions directly to the Co-editor-in-chief at: firstname.lastname@example.org.

 Interviews.
 JALT publishes interviews with educational thought leaders (and other people of public interest).
 Typically, the interviews are recorded, transcribed, and edited in co-operation with the interviewee.
 The educational thought leader (the interviewee) is the first author, subsequent authors are interviewers and colleagues involved in doing research for, and editing the, interview.

-Book reviews: One of the important features of JALT is the review of current books that contribute to the literature of Higher and Adult Education.
-Book reviews are to cover and evaluate what the book is about, the expertise of the author, how well the book covers its topic and whether it breaks new ground, the author’s viewpoint, methodology, or perspective, the appropriateness of the evidence to the topical scope of the book, the intended audience and the arrangement of the book (chapters, illustrations) and the quality of the scholarly apparatus, such as notes and bibliographies.
+Book reviews: Reviews of current books that contribute to the literature of Higher and Adult Education (in a broad sense).
+Book reviews are to describe and evaluate what the book is about, the expertise of the author, how well the book addresses its topic and whether it breaks new ground, the author’s viewpoint, methodology, or perspective, the appropriateness of the evidence to the topical scope of the book, the intended audience and the arrangement of the book (chapters, illustrations) and the quality of the scholarly apparatus, such as notes and bibliographies.

 The point of double blind peer review is to reduce bias during the review process.
-While anonymity of the authors ends upon publication of the work, anonymity of the reviewers’ identity in a double blind peer review process typically continues after publication.
+While anonymity of the authors ends upon publication of the work, the anonymity of the reviewers’ identity in a double blind peer review process is permanently preserved.

 In line with JALT’s double blind reviewing policy, authors should use separate pages for all identifying information (name, affiliation etc.).
 Please replace all references to the author in the main paper with "Author, 2003", "Author et al, 2006", etc. In the reference list, use the format "Author 2003 [details removed for peer review]".